 Legal funding can be called by many different names.
 However, all of these names denote the same meaning – it’s a legal practice that allows a third party to provide capital/funding to plaintiffs during their lawsuit cases in return for a portion of the future settlement.
-With legal funding, plaintiffs have better chances of getting a fair trial.
+With legal funding, plaintiffs have better chances of getting a fair trial or even a larger settlement while still being able to cover upfront costs.
 Litigation funding made the legal system more accessible, even with financial difficulties.

 Two Kinds of Legal Funding

 Pre settlement funding has two categories: consumer and commercial litigation.
-Funding helps plaintiffs get a better representation without worrying about the bills and other fees up front.
+Funding helps plaintiffs get a better representation while addressing their legal claim without worrying about the bills and other fees up front.
 It allows them to negotiate better settlement awards as well.
 Both consumer and commercial litigation provides leeway and financial support for litigants.
 However, these two differ in several aspects.

 What they fund